 When asked about lessons learned Lauren responded: “Anyone can be a leader and that you can lead from the middle, which especially important in bigger group situations.”

 Favorite merit badges were Snow Sports and Nuclear Science for Anna, with Whitewater being an especially memorable merit badge for Lauren.

 Both young women have served on Grey Wolf staff and consider it a highlight and both believe that the people they met along the way working toward their Eagles was one of the best things about their Scouting journey.

-Congratulations to Lauren, Anna as well as to Ellie and Kiersten whose paperwork just arrived, bringing the total to eight so far.
+Congratulations to Lauren, Anna as well as to Ellie, Kiersten, and Erin, whose paperwork just arrived, bringing the total to nine so far.

 There’s no question that historic times are upon us and, for once, we’re not talking about the pandemic!
 In just a few months, we’ll be officially celebrating the first inaugural class of female Eagle Scouts Scouts like Skylar, Rebecca, Isabella, Sarah, and many more throughout Northern Star, are joining the elite ranks of Eagle Scouts, and these young women are paving the way for more girls to follow in their footsteps.